Hedgehogs

 In Maths the objectives we will looking at this half term are:

-* Recognise the place value of each digit in a 2 digit number.
+* Recognise the place value of each digit in a two-digit number (tens, ones).

-* Recall and use multiplication and division facts for the 2, 5 and 10 multiplication tables, including recognising odd and even numbers.
+* Recall and use multiplication and division facts for the 2, 5 and 10 multiplication tables.

-* Calculate mathematical statements for multiplication and division within the multiplication tables and write them using the multiplication, division and equals signs.
+* Calculate mathematical statements for multiplication and division within the multiplication tables and write them using the correct calculation signs.

 Help at Home